IBM-Cloud/docs/services/DeploymentRiskAnalytics/pipeline_integration.md

 ## Defining {{site.data.keyword.DRA_short}} gates in the pipeline.
 {: #DRA_toolchain_pipeline_gates}

-{{site.data.keyword.DRA_short}} Gates will check whether your test results comply with the defined criteria.
-If the criteria is not met, the {{site.data.keyword.DRA_short}} Gate will fail.
+{{site.data.keyword.DRA_short}} gates check whether your test results comply with the defined criteria.
+If the criteria is not met, the {{site.data.keyword.DRA_short}} gate fails.
 Usually, gates are placed at the end of each stage of your pipeline.
 This location is ideal to check the quality of the build against your criteria to ensure that it is safe to promote from one environment to another.
-However, you can put gates anywhere in the pipeline where you want a specific criteria to be checked.
+However, you can put gates anywhere in the pipeline where you want a specific criterion to be checked.

 1. On a stage, click the **Stage Configuration** icon ![Pipeline stage configuration icon](images/pipeline-stage-configuration-icon.png) and click **Configure Stage**.
 2. Click **Add Job**.
 For the job type, select **Test**.
 3. Enter a name for the new job, such as *Gate (Unit Test)*.
 4. For tester type, select **DevOps Analytics Gate**.
 5. Specify the environment name and application name.
-These values should match what was defined in your [testing jobs](#DRA_toolchain_pipeline_upload).
+Make sure that these values match what was defined in your [testing jobs](#DRA_toolchain_pipeline_upload).
 6. Define the criteria name that is to be checked at this gate.

- **note:** This name must exactly match one of the criteria names that was defined in the Criteria UI.
-Also, you can only specify criteria that has been defined in the same {{site.data.keyword.Bluemix_notm}} organization as your toolchain.
+ **Note:** This name must exactly match one of the criteria names that you defined.
+You can specify only criteria that are defined in the same {{site.data.keyword.Bluemix_notm}} organization as your toolchain.

-7. **Optional** To make a gate function in advisory mode, uncheck the **Stop running this stage if this job fails** checkbox.  {{site.data.keyword.DRA_short}} will perform the same criteria analysis at the gate and generate reports, but it will not halt the pipeline in the event of a failure.
+7. Optional: To make a gate function in advisory mode, clear the **Stop running this stage if this job fails** check box.
+In advisory mode, {{site.data.keyword.DRA_short}} completes the same criteria analysis at the gate and generates reports, but if a failure occurs, the pipeline is not stopped.
 8. Click **Save** to return to the pipeline.
 9. Repeat these steps to set up gates for all of your {{site.data.keyword.DRA_short}} criteria.

 ![Deployment Risk Analytics Mocha job](images/DRA_gate_job.png) *Figure 2.
-DevOps Analytics Gate*
+DevOps Analytics gate*

-After your pipeline has been configured, see [Running the Delivery Pipeline](./pipeline_decision_reports.html#DRA_toolchain_reports) to start using {{site.data.keyword.DRA_short}}.
+After your pipeline is configured, see [Running the Delivery Pipeline](./pipeline_decision_reports.html#DRA_toolchain_reports) to start using {{site.data.keyword.DRA_short}}.